Kryptor is free and open source file encryption software for Windows, Linux, and macOS.

 Keep it simple, stupid!
 Avoid unnecessary complexity and too many features.

-The goal is for Kryptor to be a mixture of age and Minisign, whilst tweaking some design decisions and remaining simple/user friendly.
+The goal is for Kryptor to be a mixture of age and Minisign in terms of functionality, whilst tweaking some design decisions and remaining simple/user friendly.
 This means symmetric and hybrid file encryption as well as file signing are in scope.

 Kryptor is primarily designed to protect files for cloud backups, external storage backups, and file sharing.
-It is by no means a complete replacement for GPG, but that is a good thing considering the sheer number of features is what makes GPG practically unusable.
+It is by no means a complete replacement for GPG, but that is a good thing considering the sheer number of features is what makes GPG difficult to use for many tasks.

 If you want to report a bug, offer feedback, ask a question, or need technical support, then GitHub is the place to go.